KStoums/kstoums/README.md

 🔭 I’m currently in Higher Technician Training Systems and Networks

-🌱 I am currently learning Docker and GoLand language
+🌱 I am currently learning Docker and Python language

 <!---
 KStoums/KStoums is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.